hpcloud/cf-services-connector-nodejs/README.md

 It's super portable, and doesn't need to be running inside a Stackato or Cloud Foundry instance - it only needs Node.js installed.

-## Installation

-Either `git clone` this repo as the base service skeleton, or: `npm install cf-services-connector` in your new service.

-## Usage
+## Getting Started with Echo

-There is an "echo service" demonstrating full use of the broker in `example/echo-service` that should provide a good reference point to get started writing your own service.
+The example "echo service" demostrates the full use of a broker and should provide a good reference point to get started writing your own service.

-Once you are in the example/echo-service directory:

-  node server.js
+On a Stackato VM, run the following commands to download and start the node.js service broker:

+    $ npm install cf-services-connector
+    $ (cd node_modules/cf-services-connector/example/echo-service& node server.js)

+Create a service broker using the Stackato client:

+    stackato create-service-broker demo-echo-service --url http://<STACKATO-VM-IP>:5001 --user demouser --password demopassword

+Make the `default` service plan public:

+    st update-service-plan --public default --vendor "Echo Service"

+The echo service configurations are in `config/echo-service.json`.

+## Creating Your Own Service

+`git clone` this repo as the base service skeleton

 The recommended way is to use the connector API directly, for example: